 Should I use rope or chain for my windows?
 This is a big question for a lot of homeowners, and the answer is usually very simple.
 If your windows originally had rope, then stay with rope and if they originally had chain, stay with the chain.
 The reason is not because I’m a purist, but rather a few reasons that may make more sense once I explain it a bit more.

 Window pulleys are designed specifically for either chain or rope and while they can function with either, they work best with their intended material.
 Pulleys designed for chain have a flat wheel, whereas pulleys designed for rope have a curved wheel.

-The curved wheel cradles the rope better causing smoother operation and less stress and wear on the rope.
-The flat wheeled pulleys for chain give the chain nice flat surface to ride on.
-When you put chain on a curved pulley it rides mostly on the edges causing uneven wear and rougher operation.
+The curved wheel cradles the rope, better causing smoother operation and less stress and wear on the rope.
+The flat wheeled pulleys for chain give the chain a nice flat surface to ride on.
+When you put chain on a curved pulley, it rides mostly on the edges causing uneven wear and rougher operation.

 Choosing the Right Rope or Chain

 The first thing you need to determine is if you will be going with chain or rope, and then we can get into which size and style to choose.
 Like I mentioned earlier, there are pulleys that are designed to work better with chain and pulleys that are best used with rope.
 You can interchange them, but I would allow the type of pulley to dictate whether you should use rope or chain.

 Which Rope is Right?

 A lot of people worry that rope won’t be strong enough to support their heavy sash and sometimes this is a problem.
 How much weight can sash rope hold?
 The working strength of #8 Samson Spot Cord, which is what I mostly use and recommend, is 150 lbs. that means that anything less than a 300 lbs. sash (remember there are 2 ropes supporting the sash) should be just fine with this rope.
 Other ropes don’t have nearly the strength of Spot Cord.